Satsuma Rebellion: Battle of Shiroyama

 Saigō and his remaining samurai were pushed back to Kagoshima where, in a final battle, the Battle of Shiroyama, Imperial Army troops under the command of General Yamagata Aritomo and marines under the command of Admiral Kawamura Sumiyoshi outnumbered Saigō 60-to-1.
 However, Yamagata was determined to leave nothing to chance.
 The imperial troops spent several days constructing an elaborate system of ditches, walls and obstacles to prevent another breakout.
 The five government warships in Kagoshima harbor added their firepower to Yamagata's artillery, and began to systematically reduce the rebel positions.

 Imperial Japanese Army fortifications encircling Shiroyama.
 1877 photograph.

 After Saigō rejected a letter dated September 1 from Yamagata drafted by a young Suematsu Kenchō asking him to surrender, Yamagata ordered a full frontal assault on 24 September 1877.
 By 6 a.m., only 40 rebels were still alive.
-Saigō was severely wounded.
-Legend says that one of his followers, Beppu Shinsuke, acted as kaishakunin and aided Saigō in committing seppuku before he could be captured.
-However, other evidence contradicts this, stating that Saigō in fact died of the bullet wound and then had his head removed by Beppu in order to preserve his dignity.
+During the fighting, Saigō was severely wounded in the hip and abdomen by a bullet.
+According to the most widely accepted accounts and legends, Saigō, unable to proceed, committed seppuku.
+He turned to his close associate Beppu Shinsuke and said, "Shinsuke, I think this place will do.
+Please be my second (kaishakunin)."
+Saigō then calmly faced east towards the Imperial Palace, bent his head, and Beppu severed his head with a single sword stroke.
+Saigō's autopsy, however, revealed no wounds to his abdomen consistent with seppuku, suggesting he was likely too crippled by his gunshot wounds to perform the ritual and was beheaded by Beppu to prevent capture or a less honorable death.